datalocaltmp/datalocaltmp.github.io/_posts/2023-06-04-iOS-App-Extraction.md

 ![ghidraimport](https://raw.githubusercontent.com/datalocaltmp/datalocaltmp.github.io/main/_posts/ghidraimport.png)

-From there you can import the file binaries into your analysis tool of choice and begin your iOS RE adventure (after you have another coffee of course).
+From there you can import the binaries into your analysis tool of choice and begin your iOS RE adventure (after you have another coffee of course).

 ![ghidradecompile](https://raw.githubusercontent.com/datalocaltmp/datalocaltmp.github.io/main/_posts/ghidradecompile.png)